If you approach your snow and ice budget with the goal of saving money, you’re on a slippery slope.

 Trust Greenscape, Inc. With Your Snow Removal

-At Greenscape, Inc., we know how crucial it is to have safe, clear parking lots and walkways at a commercial property.
+At Greenscape, Inc., we know how crucial it is to have safe, clear parking lots and walkways at commercial properties.

-We provide reliable snow and ice removal for our current landscaping customers.
-Clients with a signed snow removal contract have top priority.
+We provide reliable snow and ice removal for our current landscaping customers, and clients with a signed snow removal contract receive top priority.

 Questions about your snow removal budget?
 We’re happy to help.